vovayartsev/dase/README.md

 ## Name origin

-The gem is named by the german mathematician [Johann Dase](http://en.wikipedia.org/wiki/Zacharias_Dase), who was a mental calculator - he could count and multiply numbers very quickly.
+The gem is named by the german mathematician [Johann Dase](http://en.wikipedia.org/wiki/Zacharias_Dase), who was a [mental calculator](http://en.wikipedia.org/wiki/Mental_calculator) and could add and multiply numbers very quickly.

 ## Contributing